chikaando/docker-autobuild/README.md

 # docker-autobuild
-use this test repo for testing docker autobuilds
+This repository is used for testing autobuilds.